Yijunmaverick/UniversalStyleTransfer/README.md

 ## Texture synthesis

-By setting the content image as a random noise image (e.g., Gaussian noise), our stylization framework can be easily applied to texture synthesis.
+By setting the content image as a random noise image, our stylization framework can be easily applied to texture synthesis.
 Different input noise leads to diverse synthesis results.
 Moreover, we can adjust the parameter "-styleSize" as a kind of scale control to obtain different effects.

 ```
 th test_wct.lua -style YourStyleImagePath -synthesis 1 -styleSize 512